-Clarks makes a decent looking flat for very casual occasions that is very comfortable with a large sole and great support.
-A wide toe box and good arch support make them a tremendous flat for women who have wide feet.
+Clarks makes a decent-looking flat for very casual occasions that is very comfortable with a large sole and great support.
+A wide toe box and good arch support make them a tremendous flat for women with wide feet.

-If you need a robust flat that you can walk around in every day than the Ayla low is a great choice.
-The stand out feature for me is the outer soles that offer a lot more protection and support than any other flat on this list.
-If you have events outside these would be a good call.
+If you need a robust flat that you can walk around in every day, the Ayla low is a great choice.
+The stand-out feature for me is the outer soles that offer a lot more protection and support than any other flat on this list.
+If you have events outside, these would be a good call.

-If you have weak arches or problematic feet a pair of insoles can help make any pair of shoes work for you.
-I have a bunion and have found that in my athletic shoes insoles make all the difference for comfort.
+If you have weak arches or problematic feet, a pair of insoles can help make any pair of shoes work for you.
+I have a bunion and have found that insoles make all the difference for comfort in my athletic shoes.

-Insoles may not work for all of these flats, but it’s possible with the right insole you can have a very comfortable flat.
-My recommendation is to try out a custom insole in sneakers and boots and see if they can slip into your flats.
+Insoles may not work for all of these flats, but it’s possible with the correct insole, you can have a very comfortable flat.
+I recommend trying out a custom insole in sneakers and boots to see if they can slip into your flats.

-Wiivv uses images of your feet to custom map your feet and then ship you specialty insoles to your home.
-We love our insoles and use them in our hiking boots as we cover a lot of miles in them.
+FitMyFoot uses images of your feet to custom map your feet and then ship your specialty insoles to your home.
+We love our insoles and use them in our hiking boots as we cover many miles in them.
 Of course, you can pull them out of shoes and swap them around as you need them.

-This is a great affordable option for insoles if you have mild foot pain.
-I don’t know if I’d recommend them for someone with plantar fasciitis.
-They don’t operate like those cheap gel insets you find at the drug store but focus on distributing your weight across your feet properly.
 The result is better comfort, foot health, and even back health in the long run.
 The Superfeet Green is by far the most popular option.
 The only negative of Superfeet is.
-They may not be robust enough as they do not custom mold to your feet like Sole or Wiivv.v.
+They may not be robust enough as they do not custom mold your feet like Sole or Wiivv.

-Soles are a cross between Superfeet and Wiivv as they are affordable and custom mold to your feet.
-Instead of a custom mapping, they are heat molded which you do at home.
+Soles are a cross between Superfeet and FitMyFoot as they are affordable and custom mold to your feet.
+Instead of a custom mapping, they are heat molded, which you do at home.
 We’ve used their sandals, and they are some of the most comfortable sandals we’ve ever worn.

 How to Travel With Your Shoes?